qjacket/android_vendor_xiaomi_riva/README.md

-# riva-vendor
-Vendor tree for Xiaomi Redmi 5A
+#Vendor tree for Xiaomi Redmi 5A